ouspg/LLM-Hackathon/README.md

   docker compose up -d
 ```

-> [!NOTE]
-> Building the container environment may take up to 20 minutes
+> *Note: Building the container environment may take up to 20 minutes*